transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 If you are deploying a redundant node (that is, another peer when you already have one), it is a best practice to deploy this node into a different zone.
 You can determine the zone that the other node was deployed to by opening the tile of the node and looking under the Node location.
 Alternatively, you can use the APIs to deploy a peer or orderer to a specific zone.
 For more information on how to do this with the APIs, see [Creating a node within a specific zone](/docs/blockchain?topic=blockchain-ibp-v2-apis#ibp-v2-apis-zone).

+<staging floating-zone>If you are using an {{site.data.keyword.cloud_notm}} Kubernetes service, and **multizone-capable storage** is configured for your cluster, if a zone failure occurs, the nodes can come up in another zone, with their associated storage intact.
+In order to leverage this capability with the {{site.data.keyword.blockchainfull_notm}} Platform, you need to configure your cluster to use **SDS (Portworx)** storage.
+And when you deploy a peer, select the advanced deployment option labeled **Kubernetes zone selection** and then select **Across all zones**.
+To learn more about multizone-capable storage, see the [Comparison of persistent storage options for multizone clusters](/docs/containers?topic=containers-storage_planning#persistent_storage_overview).</staging floating-storage>

 ### Sizing a peer during creation
 {: #ibp-console-adv-deployment-peers-sizing-creation}